Civil and military aircraft

 The 3DExperience platform ensures digital continuity from design right through to manufacturing and support.
 Our support solutions are based on software modules common to both Falcon and military aircraft.

-Our big data approach to support allows us to share all data concerning the service lives of our aircraft and fleets.
-It enables cross‑functional analyses and predictive maintenance models.
-The digital twin approach, which compares the actual aircraft’s performance to its digital model, further increases our forecasting capabilities, thus improving aircraft availability.
+Our big data approach to support enables us to analyze data relating to the operational life of aircraft and fleets.
+These cross-functional analyses, based on predictive maintenance models, speed up problem resolution and allow for a more proactive approach to maintenance planning.
+The digital twin system, which compares the aircraft’s actual performance to that of its digital model, further increases our forecasting capabilities, thus improving aircraft availability.

 Custom‑tailored military support

-We provide our customers with top‑quality training for pilots and maintenance technicians, most of which takes place at our Conversion Training Center (CTC) in Mérignac.
+We provide top-quality training for pilots and maintenance technicians, most of which takes place at our Conversion Training Center (CTC) in Mérignac.

 Supporting the Falcon Family